 Simply visit a website of interest, record yourself talking about how to do something specific with the website, upload it to YouTube and use the embed code on the “share” tab to embed your video walkthrough into a blog post.
 To make sure Google finds your blog post, write a well-structured summary of what you said above the video.
 Search engines will use the keywords in your blog post URL, title, headings, text, and image alt-tags text to determine what your webpage is about and send people to your website.

-3. Summarize and paraphrase an article or podcast.
+3. Summarize and paraphrase articles about a career.

 Here is a common journalism trick that young reporters learn early on.
 Find an article that will interest your customers, summarize and rewrite it in your own words.
 Paraphrase all quotes in the article and then add a new angle or development in the field that was not in the original article.